We are proud to launch our new Financial Literacy Scholarship to encourage young Canadians to develop better money management habits.

 Your credit is a crucial component of your financial well-being and plays a key role in your ability to secure loans of various types.
 Whether you’re applying for a mortgage, personal loan, auto loan, or home equity line of credit, your credit matters.

-Looking for alternative mortgage financing in 2018?
+Looking for alternative mortgage financing?
 Read this.

 That’s why it’s so important for you to know as much about your credit and things that affect it in order to ensure that you keep your credit as healthy as can be.
 That said, there tends to be a lot of conflicting information floating around out there about credit and credit scores.